Due:

 • Make sure to ‘add/commit/push’ this file to the repo in your directory.

-2. Modify the file called hello.c in your repository as instructed in Lab 1.
+2. Modify the file called hello.c in your repository as instructed above.

 • Make sure to ‘add/commit/push’ this file to the repo in your directory after each parts of the task.
 There should be at least 2 commits for this task in your repo.